dariomnalerio/holbertonschool-shell/permissions/README.md

 11-directories_permissions: Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

 12-directory_permissions: Script that creates a directory called my_dir with permissions 751 in the working directory

+13-change_group: Script that changes the group owner to school for the file hello